 There are two forms of liquidity relevant to our retirement services business: funding liquidity and balance sheet liquidity.
 Funding liquidity relates to the ability to fund operations.
-Balance sheet liquidity relates to the ability to liquidate or rebalance.
-Athene's balance sheet without incurring significant costs from fees, bid-offer spreads, or market impact.
+Balance sheet liquidity relates to the ability to sell assets held in Athene's investment portfolio without incurring significant costs from fees, bid-offer spreads, or market impact.
 Athene manages its liquidity position by matching projected cash demands with adequate sources of cash and other liquid assets.
 The principal sources of liquidity for our retirement services business, in the ordinary course of business, are operating cash flows and holdings of cash, cash equivalents and other readily marketable assets.

 Athene's investment portfolio is structured to ensure a strong liquidity position over time to permit timely payment of policy and contract benefits without requiring asset sales at inopportune times or at depressed prices.
-In general, liquid assets include cash and cash equivalents, highly rated bonds, short-term investments, unaffiliated preferred stock and public common stock, all of which generally have liquid markets with a large number of buyers.
-Assets included in modified coinsurance and funds withheld portfolios are available to fund the benefits for the associated obligations but are restricted from other uses.
-Although the investment portfolio of our retirement services business does contain assets that are generally considered illiquid for liquidity monitoring purposes (primarily mortgage loans, policy loans, real estate, investment funds and affiliated common stock), there is some ability to raise cash from these assets if needed.
-On June 30, 2023, Athene entered into a new AHL credit facility and AHL liquidity facility, which replaced its previous facilities.
-Athene has access to liquidity through the AHL credit facility with a borrowing capacity of \$1.25 billion, subject to being increased up to \$1.75 billion in total on the terms described in the AHL credit facility, the AHL liquidity facility with a borrowing capacity of \$2.6 billion, subject to being increased up to \$3.1 billion in total on the terms described in the AHL liquidity facility, and \$2.0 billion of committed repurchase facilities.
-Both the AHL credit facility and AHL liquidity facility were undrawn as of December 31, 2023.
+In general, liquid assets include cash and cash equivalents, highly rated bonds, short-term investments, unaffiliated preferred stock and public common stock, all of which generally have liquid markets with a large number of buyers, but exclude pledged assets, mainly associated with funding agreement and repurchase agreement liabilities.
+Assets included in modified coinsurance and funds withheld portfolios, including assets held in reinsurance trusts, are available to fund the benefits for the associated obligations but are restricted from other uses.
+Although the investment portfolio of our retirement services business does contain assets that are generally considered less liquid for liquidity monitoring purposes (primarily mortgage loans, policy loans, real estate, investment funds and affiliated common stock), there is some ability to raise cash from these assets if needed.

+Athene has access to additional liquidity through its AHL credit facility and AHL liquidity facility.
+The AHL credit facility has a borrowing capacity of \$1.25 billion, subject to being increased up to \$1.75 billion in total on the terms described in the AHL credit facility.
+The AHL credit facility has a commitment termination date of June 30, 2028, subject to up to two one-year extensions, and was undrawn as of December 31, 2024.
+Athene entered into a new AHL liquidity facility on June 28, 2024, which replaced its previous agreement dated as of June 30, 2023.
+The AHL liquidity facility has a borrowing capacity of \$2.6 billion, subject to being increased up to \$3.1 billion in total on the terms described in the AHL liquidity facility.
+The AHL liquidity facility has a commitment termination date of June 27, 2025, subject to additional 364-day extensions, and was undrawn as of December 31, 2024.
+Athene also has access to \$2.0 billion of committed repurchase facilities.
 Athene has a registration statement on Form S-3 to provide it with access to the capital markets, subject to market conditions and other factors.
 Athene is also the counterparty to repurchase agreements with several different financial institutions, pursuant to which it may obtain short-term liquidity, to the extent available.
 In addition, through Athene's membership in the FHLB, it is eligible to borrow under variable rate short-term federal funds arrangements to provide additional liquidity.